michael-isichenko/plot/readme.md

 # `plot`

-`plot` is python program for command-line plotting numeric data in files or stdin and is convenient to use with unix pipes.
-A command-line plotting tool, rather than 'ecosystems' like R, jupyter, or gnuplot, is something which is missing in standard shell-based tools.  `plot` is an attempt to fill this void.
+`plot` is python program for command-line plotting numeric data from files or stdin and is convenient to use with unix pipes.
+A standalone command-line plotting tool, rather than 'ecosystems' like R, jupyter or mathematica notebook, or gnuplot, is something which is missing in standard shell-based tools.  `plot` is an attempt to fill this void.

 The source also includes functions callable from user applications after `import plot`.